didlix/racheljgraves.co.uk/cv.markdown

 I am both an experienced software engineer and trained user–centred design consultant with a deep understanding of all aspects the product development lifecycle.
 I pride myself on being influential in affecting changes to processes that help centre product delivery around user needs.

-Projects which help people, specifically marginalised groups are of specific interest to me.

 I am an energetic and enthusiastic person with a bright personality.
 My hobbies include playing boardgames, cooking, cycling and organising socials.

 ## Education